Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - Fix issue with text messages that were not sent in UTF-8.
 This allows now to send Emoji to users.

+- Fix issue with the 'lang' of an IM that were sometimes undefined.

 ### SDK for Node.JS 1.37 - March 2018
 ---